 American Express was one of the first credit card issuers to deploy chip credit cards with its Blue Optima card in the early 2000s.
-Until last year, this was one of the only chip credit cards on the American market, but that’s quickly changed.

 Much like the shift to magnetic stripes from the old-school, manual carbon copy credit card processing (remember when you used to have to call the issuing bank for large orders?), chip cards will simply be the way everyone uses their payment cards in the future.